Spanish Bolo Bayonets

 In 1884, Richard F. Burton observed that “. . . the cut wounds and the thrust kills” (The Book of the Sword, p.
 255).
 This is generally true, but perhaps an oversimplification.

-When I fenced at the Air Force Academy, Maj Worsdale, the JV assistant coach, tried to keep us on point–literally–when lunging (thrusting).
+When I fenced at the Air Force Academy, Capt Worsdale, the JV coach, tried to keep us on point–literally–when lunging (thrusting).
 We could parry with our foils, but not swashbuckle.
-“Enough with the hack ‘n’ slash,” he would say in his New England English, nearly devoid of Rs.
+“Enough with the hack ‘n’ slash,” he would say in his Northeastern American English, nearly devoid of Rs.
 “That’s gahbage.
 Get rid of it!”

 And Worsdale was right, of course–if one is fencing with a foil, or reaching past your co-conspirator to puncture Francisco Pizarro’s neck with the tip of your rapier.

-John Styers, who codified the USMC’s bayonet fighting style in his 1952 instruction manual Cold Steel, called a smashing parry (what Maj Worsdale called “hack”) the beat.
+John Styers, who codified the USMC’s bayonet fighting style in his 1952 instruction manual Cold Steel, called a smashing parry (what Capt Worsdale called “hack”) the beat.

 So respected were the Filipino bolos, that the Spaniards copied the idea and carried it throughout their empire.
 The bolo remained, even as the Spanish withdrew from the PI and Latin America.
 Pancho Villa was said to carry a bolo.